SuperOfficeDocs/superoffice-docs/user-guide/en/win-client/import/specifying-advanced-import-settings.md

     > [!NOTE]
     > **Native ID** means the associate's **associate_id**, as recorded in the database.
 If no such ID is found, the contents of the **Default associate** field are used.

-1. In the **Default associate** list box, choose which name will be entered by default if the SuperOffice database is unable to interpret the associate format in the import file.
+1. In the **Default associate** list box, choose which name to enter by default if the SuperOffice database is unable to interpret the associate format in the import file.

-1. In the **Country format** list box, choose from the predefined formats specifying how countries will be interpreted, for example, if the country name is local or English.
+1. In the **Country format** list box, choose from the predefined formats specifying how countries should be interpreted, for example, if the country name is local or English.

     > [!NOTE]
     > **Native ID** means **country_id**, as recorded in the database.

-1. In the **Default country name** list box, choose which country will be entered if the SuperOffice database is unable to interpret the country format in the import file.
+1. In the **Default country name** list box, choose which country to enter if the SuperOffice database is unable to interpret the country format in the import file.

-1. In the **Currency** list box, choose which currency will be entered if the SuperOffice database is unable to interpret the currency format in the import file.
+1. In the **Currency** list box, choose which currency to enter if the SuperOffice database is unable to interpret the currency format in the import file.

 1. Check **Update freetext index** to update the freetext index continuously during the import, so that it is completely updated when the import is finished.